schuyler/sim2075/events/geopolitical/saudi-regime-instability.md

 Severe destabilization of the Saudi regime, characterized by elite fragmentation, loss of internal security control, popular uprising, or breakdown of the social contract between the ruling family and population.
 Saudi Arabia's vulnerability is distinctive: extreme dependence on oil revenue facing energy transition, climate conditions approaching habitability limits, a welfare-state social contract that requires continuous funding, and legitimacy tensions between modernization and religious conservatism.

-This is a **state transition**: `saudi.regime_stability` crosses below crisis threshold (~30), triggering shift from "stable authoritarian petrostate" to "regime crisis" state.
+This is a **state transition**: accumulated pressure crosses crisis threshold, triggering shift from "stable authoritarian petrostate" to "regime crisis" state.
+Observable via `protest_intensity_annual` spiking, `internal_conflict_intensity` rising, and economic indicators deteriorating rapidly.

 **What marks occurrence**: Sustained protests beyond regime's ability to suppress through normal means; elite defections or factional conflict within royal family; security services fragment or refuse orders; or fiscal crisis forces sudden austerity that breaks social contract.